tango-controls/cppTango/INSTALL.md

 ## Ubuntu 16.04 compilation problem

-When compiling on Ubuntu 16.04 the following error occurs:
+When compiling on Ubuntu 16.04 or on Debian stretch, the following error can occur:

 ```
 [ 17%] Building CXX object cppapi/client/CMakeFiles/client_objects.dir/zmqeventconsumer.cpp.o